andresn/GEN220_2019/docs/index.md

-# GEN220: Highthroughput Biological Data Analysis - Fall 2019
+as	# GEN220: Highthroughput Biological Data Analysis - Fall 2019

 See the [Syllabus](Resources/Syllabus) [PDF](Resources/Syllabus.pdf)
 for an overview of lecture topics.